Can You Drill into Pavers? A Step-by-Step Guide

 Marking the Drilling Spot

-- Use a pencil or chalk to mark where you want to drill on the paver.
+• Use a pencil or chalk to clearly mark the drilling location on the paver.

 Drilling into the Paver